-In May 2014, the FASB issued an accounting standards update on Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue which it expects to be entitled to for the transfer of promised goods or services to customers.
+In May 2014, the FASB issued an ASU on Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue which it expects to be entitled to for the transfer of promised goods or services to customers.
 The new standard will replace most existing revenue recognition guidance in U.S. GAAP when the new standard becomes effective.
-The new standard is effective for us in our fiscal year 2019.
+The new standard is effective for us in our fiscal year 2019, with early adoption permitted in the first quarter of fiscal 2018.
 We are evaluating the effect the new standard will have on our consolidated financial statements and related disclosures.
 The new standard permits the use of either the retrospective or cumulative effect transition method.
 We have not yet selected a transition method or determined the effect of the standard on our ongoing financial reporting.